Notable dates in Croatian history (February)

 Most of us learn our country’s history when we’re kids in school.
 For those of us that didn’t grow up in Croatia and moved here later in life, it can be pretty hard to learn this country’s history.

-In this post, we’ll cover the following important dates from Croatian history, that all occurred during the month of February including:
+The following article covers important dates from Croatian history that all occurred during the month of February.

 - First Croatian printed book

 The facts are these…

 Important dates from Croatian history that occurred in February